Greece shuts Acropolis during the hottest part of the day as southern Europe swelters in a heat wave

 ATHENS, Greece (AP) — Greece's Culture Ministry ordered the closure of the Acropolis — the country's biggest cultural attraction — for several hours in the middle of the day Wednesday, while authorities warned of extreme conditions across much of the country as southern Europe sweltered in a heat wave that sent temperatures spiraling.

-Meteorologists said the hot air from Africa was forecast to continue baking Greece for several more days and at least through Sunday, with the heat wave peaking on Wednesday and Thursday when temperatures were expected to reach 43 degrees Celsius (109 degrees Fahrenheit).
+Meteorologists said the hot air from Africa was forecast to continue baking Greece for several more days and at least through Sunday, with the heat wave peaking on Wednesday and Thursday when temperatures were expected to reach 43 degrees C (109 F).

 Authorities shut down Athens' famed Acropolis from noon to 5 p.m. while municipalities were making air-conditioned indoor spaces available to the public.
 People were warned to avoid exposure to the sun during the hottest hours of the day and drink water frequently.